Silver End: The factory today

 The majority of the buildings on the original factory site were demolished during the summer of 2008.
 Although these factory buildings were in the conservation area of the village, none of them were listed for conservation, although the developer agreed to retain the original 1926 factory and the Power House building, which originally generated electricity for the village.
 These factory buildings, which originally formed part of the intrinsic character of the village and an integral part of its raison d'etre - as a village in which to live and work, in Crittall's original concept - have thus now been lost.
 Most of the remaining factory buildings have been unused for some while.

 There is now little employment within Silver End and it has become essentially a dormitory village.
 Any new dwelling houses constructed within the conservation area will be subject to the Article 4 Direction (Town and Country Planning Act 1990) which was served in 1983.
 This effectively removed "Permitted Development" rights for replacement windows, doors, etc., on the dwelling houses in the Conservation Area to prevent further inappropriate alterations.

 Local facilities

-Silver End has a local supermarket for everyday shopping giving local somewhere they can pick up essential items.
-The nearest large supermarkets are a Morrisons in Witham and Tesco in Marks Farm (Braintree).
-Today, Silver End has a library, doctor's surgery, chemist, Chinese takeaway, fish & chip shop, Off-licence and also is home to the Western Arms.
-There is also a working Persons club (Crittalls).
+Silver End has a convenience store and a newsagents.
+Silver End also has a library, doctor's surgery, pharmacy, dog grooming parlour, Chinese takeaway, fish & chip shop, chicken/pizza takeaway, hairdressers, skate park, two playing fields, football club, tennis court and also is home to a pub and a working persons' club.
+There are also many social clubs for all ages.

-The Village has its own primary school.
+The village has its own primary school.
 Secondary schools are situated in and around Braintree and Witham; Alec Hunter Academy in Braintree, Maltings Academy and New Rickstones Academy (both in Witham).

-Silver End is also home to 3 Churches.
+In the middle of the conservation area part of the village is the Silver End memorial gardens, consisting of a playground, duck pond, rose garden, double border garden and a climbing wisteria.